 A formal comprehensive statement of all significant risks to which the Society is exposed and its financial controls has been reviewed and updated.
 Policies and procedures exist to manage material risks and maintain internal controls.
 The directors have established systems of internal control, comprising financial accounts and annual budgets, delegated authorities for operational management and segregation of duties, reviews of financial and investment performance and the identification and management of risks.
 They have also established budgetary procedures and controls to manage the commercial risks inherent in organising large scientific meetings.
-The Society is undertaking a major database and website redevelopment, overseen by a Steering Group, and has assessed the project risks.

-A Finance Committee considers financial management and the development of policy in addition to monitoring the financial position of the Society.
+A Finance Committee considers financial management and the development of policy, in addition to monitoring the financial position of the Society.
 The internal controls are subject to ongoing assessment and evaluation by the directors.
 The Honorary Treasurer reports on financial matters to each Council meeting of the Society.
 These meetings record the formal review and approval of all aspects of finance, internal controls and accounts.

-REPORT OF THE DIRECTORS AND TRUSTEES FOR THE YEAR ENDED 31 DECEMBER 2012 (continued)
+REPORT OF THE DIRECTORS AND TRUSTEES FOR THE YEAR ENDED 31 DECEMBER 2013 (continued)